solidi/hl-mods/workspace/redist/readme.txt

 - Server
     - Added "mp_mutators" to mutate gameplay
     - Added "mp_spawnweapons 1" to allow weapons to spawn or not
+    - Added "mp_grapplesky 1" to allow player to grapple the sky
     - Moved remaining hardcoded skill values to skills.cfg
 - Fixes
     - Maps